Express Entry is a method of managing applications in a number of existing economic immigration programs:

 Express Entry is designed to create an inventory of high-quality candidates who employers in Canada will be able to consider when they cannot find Canadians or permanent residents to fill job vacancies.

-Under Express Entry, labour market demand, in the form of a job offer supported by a Labour Market Impact Assessment (LMIA) or a nomination by a province or territory will provide candidates with enough additional points and be ranked high enough to be invited to apply at the next eligible draw of candidates.
+Under Express Entry, labour market demand, in the form of a job offer supported by a Labour Market Impact Assessment (LMIA) or a nomination by a province or territory will provide candidates with enough additional points and be ranked high enough to be invited to apply in eligible draws of candidates.
 Draws will be made from the Express Entry pool on a regular basis, and instructions for each draw will be posted on the IRCC website.
-All job offers will be subject to Employment and Social Development Canada's (ESDC's) LMIA requirements in place at that time.
+Most job offers will be subject to Employment and Social Development Canada’s (ESDC’s) LMIA requirements in place at that time.

 To be eligible to enter the pool, Express Entry candidates must have skilled work experience in a National Occupational Code (NOC) 0, A or B occupation.
 Jobs offered to candidates in the pool must be in one of these categories.

 A job offer supported by a Labour Market Impact Assessment (LMIA) will give a candidate enough additional points to be invited to apply at the next eligible draw of candidates.
 Potential candidates who have a valid job offer or provincial/territorial nomination when they complete their Express Entry profile will not need to register with Job Bank

 Candidates must also meet the minimum language requirements (for NOC 0 and A occupations: CLB 7; for NOC B occupations: CLB 5).

 Once potential immigrants have entered the pool, the immigration department will use a Comprehensive Ranking System (CRS) to assess and score Express Entry candidates.